exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/boundaryConditions.rst

         );
     }

-As the boundaryField stores all data in an continous array the boundary condition must only update the data in the range of the boundary specified by the start_ and end_ index.
-For this simple boundary condition the kernel is very simple and only sets the values to a uniformValue.
-The ``value`` field stores the current value on the boundaryConditinos that is used by the explicit operators and the ``refValue`` stores the value of the boundary condition that is used by the implicit operators.
+As the BoundaryFields class stores all data in a continuous array the boundary condition must only update the data in the range of the boundary specified by the `start_` and `end_` index.
+In the above simple boundary condition, the kernel only sets the values to a uniform/fixed value.
+The ``value`` field stores the current value of the boundary condition that is used by the explicit operators and the ``refValue`` stores the value of the boundary condition that is used by the implicit operators.

 Currently the following boundary conditions are implemented for volField for scalar: